 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Singapore Technologies Engineering (ST Engineering) reported total carbon emissions of approximately 71,000,000 kg CO2e for Scope 1, 30,000,000 kg CO2e for Scope 2, and 74,000,000 kg CO2e for Scope 3 emissions.
-This reflects the company's ongoing commitment to addressing climate change and reducing its carbon footprint.
-In previous years, ST Engineering has demonstrated a proactive approach to sustainability.
-For instance, in 2022, the company recorded emissions of about 78,000,000 kg CO2e for Scope 1, 39,000,000 kg CO2e for Scope 2, and significant Scope 3 emissions related to employee commuting and business travel.
-The company has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
-Overall, ST Engineering's emissions data highlights the importance of transparency in corporate sustainability efforts, while the absence of defined reduction targets suggests an opportunity for the company to enhance its climate strategy moving forward.
+This reflects a commitment to transparency in their emissions reporting across all three scopes.
+In 2022, the company recorded emissions of about 78,000,000 kg CO2e for Scope 1, 39,000,000 kg CO2e for Scope 2, and a significant portion of Scope 3 emissions, which included business travel and employee commute.
+The trend indicates a focus on managing and reducing their carbon footprint.
+ST Engineering has not publicly disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+However, their ongoing efforts to monitor and report emissions suggest a commitment to sustainability and climate responsibility.
+The company continues to engage in practices aimed at reducing emissions, although detailed reduction strategies have not been specified.
+Overall, ST Engineering's emissions data highlights their operational impact and the importance of ongoing efforts to address climate change within their business model.

 Access structured emissions data, company-specific emission factors, and source documents